mmend175/UCR_245_Robotics/README.md

 - Our thrust is assumed to be constant.
 ******************************************************

-# PHASE TWO Motion Planning Using Varies Algorithms
+# Phase1 Motion Planning Using Varies Algorithms
 ***************************************************************************************************

 We implemented two motion planners.
 One is A* and the other is Rapidly Exploring Random Trees *(RTT-Star).